novayo/LeetCode/0104_Maximum_Depth_of_Binary_Tree/README.md

 * Memory Usage: 16.1 MB, less than 5.27% of Python3 online submissions for Maximum Depth of Binary Tree.

 > non-tail recursion

+---

+try_3.py: O(n) O(n)
+* Runtime: 36 ms, faster than 89.52% of Python3 online submissions for Maximum Depth of Binary Tree.
+* Memory Usage: 16.5 MB, less than 7.60% of Python3 online submissions for Maximum Depth of Binary Tree.

+> bottom-up